ibm-cloud-docs/containers/cs_ingress.md

 * VPC clusters: In order to forward requests to the public external endpoint of your app, your VPC subnets must have a public gateway attached.
 * [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)

-To expose apps that are outside your cluster to the public:
+To expose apps that are outside of your cluster to the public:

 1. Create a Kubernetes service for your cluster that will forward incoming requests to an external endpoint that you will create.
     1. Open your preferred editor and create a service configuration file that is named, for example, `myexternalservice.yaml`.